damianoazzolini/pasta/README.md

 ```
 See `examples/conditionals/bird_4_cond.lp` for an example.

+Note: be super careful when using rules with disjunction in the head.
+You should replace them with choice rules.

 ## Description and How to Cite
 The papers describing this system will be soon available.